arjitc/Ready2Go/README.md

 Ready2Go
 ========

-Ready2Go is a Rasbian (Debian) based distro wrapper for the RasberryPi
+Ready2Go is a Raspbian (Debian) based distro wrapper for the RaspberryPi

-Base OS : Rasbian
+Base OS : Raspbian

 How do I install this ?
 ==========

-You'll need Rasbian installed firstly (latest preferred) and then execute the following statements one by one,
+You'll need Raspbian installed firstly (latest preferred) and then execute the following statements one by one,

 wget https://raw.github.com/arjitc/Ready2Go/master/install.sh